catskull/catskullelectronics.com/_posts/2017-02-11-arduinoboy.md

 ## Details:

-Unassembled kits ship within **5** business days.
+Ships within 5 business days.

-Shipping is flat rate $5 in the US.
-International shipping is flat rate $15.

 The Arduinoboy kit has been replaced by the Teensyboy Pro.
 It's better in every way!